We've independently reviewed this article to make sure it's as accurate as we can make it.

 And just like you raise and lower temps before you go to bed or get up, set your schedule so that by the time you leave or get home, your thermostat has reached your desired indoor temperature.

-Once you’ve set it up, leave it be.
+Once you’ve set it up, let it be.
 Constantly overriding your set temps can just lead to higher bills and an uncomfortable home.

 Clearly, there are a number of reasons why your thermostat might be blank.

-You might just need to replace your batteries or make sure your furnace door is open.
-Or maybe something else.
+You might just need to replace your batteries or make sure your furnace door is closed.
+Don’t forget to check the brightness level, air filters, and fuse.

 Hopefully, one of the solutions provided answers to why your thermostat is blank.
 Thanks for reading!